zack-bitcoin/amoveo/docs/design/byzantine_rationality.md

 Here is a paper where someone tried to attack rational modelling in the context of blockchains. https://bford.info/2019/09/23/rational/

-This paper is based on the logic behind Godel's incompleteness theorem.
+This paper is based on the logic similar to Godel's incompleteness theorem.
 Godel's incompleteness theorem basically says that in any system of logic, there will exist statements that are true and cannot be proven to be true from within the system.

-To show that Godel's incompleteness theorem does not work in this context, it is sufficient to show that the users running full-nodes, they can make decisions about what code to run based off of information external to the blockchain.
+To show that this kind of metacircular logic does not work in this context, it is sufficient to show that the users running full-nodes, they can make decisions about what code to run based off of information external to the blockchain.

 And we already have abundant evidence that users can make decisions about what software to run based off of info external to the blockchain.